ProtDos/Discord-Token-Onliner/README.md

 ![imgg](https://user-images.githubusercontent.com/69071809/185407188-80f7d931-f3e2-4911-a38f-530a4926c158.png)

-Else you can specify the statuc and text by your own.
+Else you can specify the status and text by your own.

 ## Warning
 This didn't get patched at this moment: `8/16/2022`.
 If it did, please make an issue.
 Feel free to fork it and make pull requests.